DheerajRawandhe/Java-Programs/README.md

 I have learned and practiced many important concepts in Java, I covered fundamental and advanced Java.

 ## Introduction Java :-
-I started learning Java from the basics.
-Java is a high-level, object-oriented programming language used for web, mobile, and desktop applications.
+Java is a powerful, high-level, object-oriented programming language.
+It is widely used for building web applications, mobile applications(Android), desktop software, and enterprise solutions.
+Code written in Java can run on any platform that has a Java Virtual Machine (JVM).
+The language supports Object-Oriented Programming (OOP) principles like Encapsulation, Inheritance, Polymorphism, and Abstraction, which help in writing modular and reusable code. 🚀

 ## Concepts I Have Learned :-